 "Dancing in the Dark" by Bruce Springsteen is my favorite song of all time...

 ...and I totally dig the 70's aesthetic.
 "Babe, I'm Gonna Leave You" is my favorite Led Zeppelin song...

 ...all about the Golden Era of hip hop, like "Looking for the Perfect Beat" by Afrika Bambaataa...

 ...and Burning Man turned me on to dubstep.
-For example, Pretty Lights is basically the hottest thing in the universe for me right now...
+For example, Pretty Lights was basically the hottest thing in the universe for me quite a while...

 My all-time favorite movie is "Cool Hand Luke" and my pantheon includes "The Big Chill", "Fight Club", "Pulp Fiction", "Boogie Nights", "True Romance", "Jaws", "Indiana Jones & the Raiders of the Lost Ark", "The Edge", "Die Hard", "Back to the Future", "Ghostbusters" and "X-Men: First Class".